You are here

 ACS research journal names Brunelli to 2018 Class of Influential Researchers

-The American Chemistry Society's Industrial & Engineering Chemistry Research journal editors recently announced their 2018 Class of Influential Researchers, which includes Chemical and Biomolecular Engineering Assistant Professor Nicholas Brunelli.
+The American Chemical Society's Industrial & Engineering Chemistry Research journal editors recently announced their 2018 Class of Influential Researchers, which includes Chemical and Biomolecular Engineering Assistant Professor Nicholas Brunelli.
 He is one of only 29 early-career researchers from around the world to be selected on the basis of the quality and impact of their research.

 Industrial & Engineering Chemistry Research also launched an annual special virtual issue containing research articles of the 29 selectees, along with reviews of the articles.